Curtis Pitts: Legacy

-Hundreds of Pitts Specials remain on aircraft registries world wide, and more examples continue to be built.
-Many of them recognize a debt of gratitude to their gifted designer, with builders painting "Thanks Curtis!" on their tails.
+Hundreds of Pitts Specials remain on aircraft registries world wide, and more continue to be built, sometimes with "Thanks Curtis!" painted on their tails.

 Aviation writer and Pitts owner/pilot Budd Davisson summarized it best when he wrote:

 "To most folks outside of the Pitts community, those of us who fly his little biplanes appear to be just another group of enthusiasts who like a specific kind of flying machine.
 But it's more than that.
 Once you learn to make love to that sometimes-cantankerous little flying machine, you inevitably find that it's more than a machine.
 It's a semi-animate being that becomes a living part of your life.
 The boundary between man and machine, between mechanical interest and lifestyle, blurs, and you find yourself part of a community of kindred souls, all of whom have the same father—Curtis Pitts.
 You're part of a brotherhood because of that.
 There's a feeling of family and belonging that's hard to explain, and at the heart of it all is the love of a smiling, slow-talking gent from Homestead, Fla."